OpenSpace/openspace.github.io/docs/builders/models/convert-old.md

     ...
 ~~~

 7. Switch to the material file.
 Here is where you define your materials and the textures.
-Create a new material with: <code>newmtl materialName</code>.
-Note that materialName should be the same as you specified in the model file in step 4.
+Create a new material with <code>newmtl materialName</code>.
+Note that materialName should be the same as you specified in the model file in Step 4.
 Then connect the material to a texture using: <code>map_Kd textureName.png</code>.
 Note that the path to the texture should be given relative to the material file.

 8. If you specified several **different** materials in step 5 you will need to repeat step 7 for every new material.